Lateral response of a layered material with interlayer friction: Introduction

-The mechanical response of a layered material such as the smectic phase in liquid crystals or the lamellar phase in surfactant solutions was studied before~\cite{Bonn98}.
-In the experiments, the orientation of the stacked layers can be controlled by various methods.
-For example, the lamellar structure in block copolymers can be oriented in the flow direction under a weak shear flow, while it becomes perpendicular to the flow for a strong shear flow~\cite{Fredrickson96}.
 Layered structures exist not only in soft materials but also in biological materials, hard condensed matter, and in the field of geology.
-The corresponding examples are epithelial tissues~\cite{The Cell}, graphene sheets~\cite{Kolahchi,Mehrez}, and geological strata, respectively.
+The corresponding examples are epithelial tissues~\cite{The Cell}, graphene sheets~\cite{Kolahchi,Mehrez}, layered viscoelastic materials~\cite{Xu} and geological strata, respectively.
 However, a general model to describe such a layered structure has not yet been considered.

-In this paper, we propose a continuum model for an oriented layered material by considering laterally elastic and vertically viscous components and investigate its mechanical properties.
+In this paper, we propose a continuum model for an oriented layered material that contains lateral elasticity and interlayer friction to investigate its mechanical properties.
 In our model, each layer is described as a two-dimensional (2D) elastic sheet that undergoes both shear and areal deformations.
-Assuming that a viscous fluid exists between the elastic sheets, we take into account the frictional interaction between the layers by using such as the lubrication approximation.
+The frictional interaction between the layers is phenomenologically introduced through the velocity gradient of the layers.
 Due to this coupling effect, the overall mechanical response becomes viscoelastic and frequency-dependent.
-We obtain the response function that relates the surface displacement to the internal deformation both in the Fourier space and the real spaces.
-We examine how the surface displacement is transmitted into the material as a function of the depth or the distance.
+Considering only the in-plane deformation, we obtain the response function that relates the surface displacement to the internal deformation both in the Fourier space and real spaces.
+We examine how the surface lateral displacement is transmitted into the material as a function of the depth or the distance.
 Moreover, we shall obtain the effective complex modulus of the layered material and discuss its asymptotic behaviors.

+Before presenting our model, we shall clarify the differences between fluid membranes and elastic sheets.
+Previously, both the static and dynamic properties of a stack of fluid membranes or the lamellar phase in lyotropic liquid crystals were studied experimentally and theoretically~\cite{Nallet89,Nallet94,Ramaswamy93}.
+In particular, the shear-induced transition from the lamellar phase to the onion phase in lyotropic systems was investigated~\cite{Roux93,Bonn98,Panizza,Zilman99,Marlow02}.
+The deformation of a fluid membrane is described by its out-of-plane displacement because it is incompressible and there is no restoring force against shear deformation.
+For an elastic sheet, however, the in-plane and out-of-plane displacements are coupled to each other in a non-linear manner and its deformation is highly nontrivial~\cite{Landau,Nelson87,Doussal}.
+This is one of the reasons that we limit our analysis only to the in-plane lateral response and further discussion concerning the extension of our work will be given in the last section.